 Create New Traditions

 Many of our habits are born out of family tradition or cultural norms.
-And so many of these center around unhealthy foods.
+Unfortunately, many of these traditions (especially in the US) center around unhealthy foods.
 Baking with children or grandchildren is great fun, but it’s really the feeling of togetherness that we love.
 You can bake a healthy treat and enjoy the same quality time with family.
 Or start a new family tradition – go for a hike, pick apples, or volunteer to help others.

 Try the “Cookie Experiment”